ChalmersRobotPostman/installation2/README.md

 * Configure navigation stack:

-To tune the navigation stack, there are four .yaml files located in catkin_ws/src/p3dx_launch/nav_config where you set certain parameters.
+To record your own map, follow this tutorial: https://github.com/fgrzeszc/p3dx_launch To tune the navigation tack, there are four .yaml files located in catkin_ws/src/p3dx_launch/nav_config where you set certain parameters.
 Another way is to run rqt_reconfigure to adjust more parameters dynamically.